benywon/ChineseBert/README.md

 Small model takes 2 days for one epoch on 8-GPU NV-LINK v100.

 ------------------------------------------
-##Usage:
+#Usage:

 Fed with chinese question answer pair and get the combined representations.

-You can refer to the interface.py for more detail.
+You can refer to the main.py for more detail.

 The model has been tested under sequence length less than 1024